Skip to content

 2. Go to Firewall > Policies > Static.

-3. Add the desired mail policies to the appropriate static policy.
+3. Add the POP and IMAP mail policies to the appropriate static policy.

 4. Update your configuration.